 Busy Weekends started as a creative business.
-I had lots of content trapped inside my brain waiting to come out that centered around helping other people find their creative muses, how to learn to listen to their hearts, self-care during mental illness, celebrating moments, accepting weirdness, and generally sharing all the other life lessons I had learned and was still learning.
+I had lots of content trapped inside my brain waiting to come out that centered around helping other people find their creative muses, how to learn to listen to their hearts, self-care during difficult shit, celebrating moments, accepting weirdness, and generally sharing all the other life lessons I had learned and was still learning during my 20s.